 Inequality and the global elite

-In a way, the timing of the leak couldn’t have been worse.
-Many media outlets have been recently obsessed with off-the-charts levels of inequality.
-This incident is another dramatic reminder that the rules governing the global financial system unfairly favor the rich.
+In a way, the timing of the leak couldn’t be worse.
+Many media outlets have been recently obsessed with dramatic inequality.
+This incident is just another stark reminder that the global financial system favors the rich and powerful.

 As The Guardian stated: “What has broken out of the vaults of Mossack Fonseca is one over-riding sense.
 The sense that normal rules do not apply to the global elite.
 In a new gilded age, taxes would – once again – appear to be for the little people“.

 Although many ordinary Panamanians suspected that illicit offshore activity represented a big part of their nation’s economy, most never realized how much.